ilovepondin/HEVC-Machine-Learning-Encode/README.md

 # HEVC-Machine-Learning-Encode
-Using OpenCV and WEKA to automatically encode HEVC by machine learning technique
+Encode HEVC(h.265) by machine learning technique
+Get data from HM source code.
+Then train data by statistic method and WEKA ML tool. changed algorithm at TEncCu.cpp line 731~786.